zikichombo/website/content/contrib/_index.md

 ---

 ```
-We are open source, by and for gophers, and for the quality of the software.
+We are open source, by and for gophers, and for quality.
 ```

 We divide contribution activity into